 - If you are not a sportsperson, don’t have a startup using business ideas from sports.

+This is as crucial as the business idea itself.
 Maximum business plans are stung by mediocrity because they are run by profit intent more than passion.

 As the business plan and entrepreneur’s personality don’t match, the law of diminishing returns applies and soon catches up to start eating in the profits.